aws-samples/cloudmosaic-dotnet/Module5.md

   ![Publish wizard 3](media/5-PublishWizard3.png)
 1. On *Application Load Balancer Configuration*:
     1. Check **Configure Application Load Balancer**.
-    1. For *Load Balancer* select the one created by the pre-requisites stack (name pattern *Cloud-LoadB-RANDOM*).
+    1. For *Load Balancer* select the one created by the application resources stack deployed in module 2.
+It will have a name following the pattern *Cloud-LoadB-RANDOM*.
     1. For *Listener Port* select **80 (HTTP)**.
-    1. For *Target Group* select the one created by the pre-requisites stack (name pattern *Cloud-Defau-RANDOM*).
+    1. For *Target Group* select the one created by the application resources stack deployed in module 2.
+It will have a name following the pattern *Cloud-Defau-RANDOM*.
   ![Publish wizard 4](media/5-PublishWizard4.png)
 1. Click **Next**.
 1. On *Task Definition*:
     1. For *Task Definition* select *Create new* and accept the default name, **CloudMosaicFrontend**.
     1. *Container* should be set to **CloudMosaicFrontend**.
     1. *Task Role* should be set to **Existing role: CloudMosaic-FrontendTaskRole-*RANDOM***.
+This role was created by the application resources stack deployed in module 2.
     1. *Task Execution Role* should be set to **CloudMosaic-FrontendExecutionRole-*RANDOM***.
-        > Note: both of these roles were created as part of the CloudFormation stack you deployed in module 2.
+This role was created by the application resources stack deployed in module 2.
   ![Publish wizard 5](media/5-PublishWizard5.png)
 1. Click **Publish**.